 In fact, in the modern era only one pitcher prior to 2015 had faced batters throwing as both a righty and a southpaw in the same game, and that event was something of a gimmick: During a game at the tail end of the 1995 season, the Montreal Expos’ Greg Harris, who was just about to retire after 15 years in the majors, threw pitches with both hands during the next-to-last game of his career.

-That changed on 5 June 2015 when the Oakland A’s Pat Venditte, who had just been called up from the minors, entered a game against the Boston Red Sox and pitched left-handed to lefty Brock Holt, then switched his glove to his other hand to face the next two (right-handed) batters.
+That situation changed on 5 June 2015, when the Oakland A’s Pat Venditte, who had just been called up from the minors, entered a game against the Boston Red Sox and pitched left-handed to lefty Brock Holt, then switched his glove to his other hand to face the next two (right-handed) batters.
 What was more remarkable than Venditte’s feat, perhaps, was the way an Associated Press story about it was headlined in the East Oregonian newspaper, imparting to Venditte the ability to throw underwater (or, at least, to live in a submerged state):

 Of course, it might have been possible that the editors at East Oregonian (EO) wrote the headline that way on purpose as a sly homage to Yogi Berra, the Hall of Fame catcher and malaprop artist who reportedly once said of a player: “He hits from both sides of the plate.
 He’s amphibious.”
-But alas, the EO admitted it was just a mistake:
+But alas, the paper admitted it was just a dumb mistake:

 We reported on the young amphibious — ahem, ambidextrous — pitcher recently called up by the Oakland Athletics.